eslint/json/README.md

 ## Usage

-This package exports two different languages:
+This package exports these languages:

 -   `"json/json"` is for regular JSON files
--   `"json/jsonc"` is for JSON files that support comments (JSON-C) such as those used for Visual Studio Code configuration files
+-   `"json/jsonc"` is for JSON files that support comments ([JSONC](https://github.com/microsoft/node-jsonc-parser)) such as those used for Visual Studio Code configuration files
+-   `"json/json5"` is for [JSON5](https://json5.org) files

 Depending on which types of JSON files you'd like to lint, you can set up your `eslint.config.js` file to include just the files you'd like.
-Here's an example that lints both JSON and JSON-C files:
+Here's an example that lints JSON, JSONC, and JSON5 files:

 ```js
 import json from "@eslint/json";